 At Experian, we’re a privacy-first business.
 We’re highly focused on respecting people, their data, and their privacy.
-We continue to show our dedication to information security by completing these AdTech information security certifications yearly.
+We continue to show our dedication to information security by completing these security audits every year.

 The constant changes to data compliance regulations can be challenging to navigate, but you don’t have to do it alone.
 Contact us today.
 We will be your guide so you can ethically and confidently reach your customers.

 Ben Rothke, CISSP, CISA, is a Senior Information Security Manager at Tapad, a part of Experian.
 He has over 25 years of industry experience in information systems security and privacy.
 His areas of expertise are in risk management and mitigation, security and privacy regulatory issues, cryptography, and security policy development.
 Ben is the author of Computer Security – 20 Things Every Employee Should Know (McGraw-Hill), and writes security and privacy book reviews for the RSA Conference Blog and Security Management magazine.

 In the post-cookie landscape, staying ahead requires innovative strategies and partnerships.
 This case study dives into how MiQ, a leader in the cookieless era,…